-Lincoln Network is a 501(c)(3) nonprofit founded in 2014 with a mission to help bridge the gap between Silicon Valley and DC, and advance a more perfect union between technology and republican democracy.
-We believe in a world of competitive markets and free people, and that fostering a robust but responsible innovation ecosystem is crucial to creating a better, freer, and more abundant future.
+Lincoln Network is a 501(c)(3) nonprofit founded in 2014 with a mission to help bridge the gap between Silicon Valley and DC, advancing a more perfect union between technology and the American republic.
+We believe in a world of free people and competitive markets, and that fostering a robust innovation ecosystem is crucial to creating a better, freer, and more abundant future.

 How We Approach Policy

 Lincoln Network was created to solve exactly this challenge, bridging the gap between the two cultures of tech and policy, and acting as a translation layer and network builder between these different communities.
 Our unique advantage is that we combine policy expertise with hard-earned business and technology acumen, giving us a deeper level of insight into policy debates.

 Lincoln Network is organized into two organizational divisions, one for policy and programming (Lincoln Policy), one for events and media (Lincoln Network), and one building technology (Lincoln Studio).
 Both teams collaborate often on projects that bring both areas of expertise together.

 - Strengthening American leadership in innovation;